tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 Setting up this blog has been fun and relatively easy.
 I managed to achieve really good results with minimum effort.
-There were some Fedora specific wrinkles with setting up Jekyll, but I managed to appropriately modify the Quick-start instructions:
+There were some Fedora specific wrinkles with setting up Jekyll, but I managed to find appropriate tweaks to the Quick-start instructions:

 ```console